rsp/travis-npm-publish/README.md

 ```

 Specifying USER make the script active only for this user's repository.
+USER may be either a GitHub username or organization name.

 Specifying BRANCH make it active for all builds on that branch.